 Depending on the level of the role, company, and/or industry, candidates may have to go through multiple rounds for each stage.

 While domain experience and data analysis skills are important for supply chain analysts, the ideal candidate must also demonstrate strong interpersonal skills.
-In your day-to-day, you’ll need to build long-lasting relationships with key suppliers, manufacturers, and other teams.
+You’ll need to build long-lasting relationships with key suppliers, manufacturers, and other teams.

 This question allows you to showcase your relevant work experience.
 Follow the STAR approach to answer this question: Discuss the Situation that you faced, the Task that you needed to complete, the Action you took, and the Results generated.

 This question assesses your adaptability, communication skills, and critical thinking.
-Your answer should reflect your ownership and accountability over the situation, as well as how you decided to enact a plan of action.
+Your answer should reflect your ownership and accountability over the situation and how you decided to enact a plan of action.
 Describe how you prioritized different factors and how you communicated with key stakeholders.

 More supply chain analyst behavioral questions: